 Step 4: Play Around With Slogans, Logos and Domains

 Once you’ve picked the name you want, try it out for a day or two.
-That is, design some imaginary letterhead.
+Design some imaginary letterhead.
 Use the name in your speaking and writing to see how much you really like it.
-Bounce the idea off on a stranger and get some feedback.
+Bounce the idea off on friends, family and even strangers and get some feedback.
 If it starts to fall flat after a day or two, go back to your list and pick the second best.
 Repeat your test.

-2. Burnout – Since you are the driving force behind your business, and have put your blood, sweat and tears into it, it’s very possible to get burned out quickly when it comes to finding a name.
-Just getting a business started is stressful enough; the pressure to find a perfect name can be overwhelming.
+- Burnout: Just getting a business started is stressful enough; the pressure to find a perfect name can be overwhelming.
 Sadly, too many business owners fail to seek outside help and settle for a boring name because they are tired of brainstorming.
 How unfortunate!
 Your name says so much about your business or product!
 In fact, a poor one can potentially cost you customers.
-It’s never too late to ask for a helping hand.
 Even if you’ve already picked a name and it hasn’t worked out, you can make a fresh start!
+It’s never too late to start afresh.
+Try a random name generator like this one or consider a pre-made name (they’ve already done the work for you.).